maze logo

 User personas avoid biases

-A good user persona aims to avoid biases, both in the creation and distribution.
+A good user persona aims to avoid biases in creation and distribution.
 It’s easy to jump to conclusions when interpreting personas, but those conclusions are often rooted in pre-judgment and bias.

 One way to avoid implicit bias when it comes to building buyer personas is to only include information that causes behavior or thinking.